 3. On the Spot Deals for Accommodation & Taxis

-Keep in mind that Ladakh & Spiti Valley are places with full of uncertainties like road blocks, landslides, AMS / health Issues, etc.. and pre-booking some hotel means that you are running between the money as well as flexibility of your plan with some tensions to reach the place for sure.
+Places like Ladakh & Spiti Valley in Himachal are full of uncertainties like roadblocks, landslides, AMS / health Issues, etc.. and pre-booking some hotels means that you are running between the money as well as the flexibility of your plan with some tensions to reach the place for sure.

-a.
-Talking over phone OR booking over Internet will always cost you more, remember it always.
-Hence, do your bookings on the spot only.
+Talking over the phone OR booking over the Internet will always cost you more, remember it always.
+Hence, make your bookings on the spot only.
 If you do not plan to stay at any specific hotel and if you are OK with searching the place a bit after seeing the room conditions once reaching the place, then I guess you could save some good amount of money too on the hotel bookings.

 4. Wisely Choose your Accommodation & its location

-Most of the A-Grade or B-Grade guest houses in Ladakh & Spiti and even some homestays are well versed with cleanliness, comfortable beds & western toilets (though sometimes shared).
-Keep in mind that you need hotel only to stay or spend night at such lovely beautiful place because beauty is outside the room not inside 😉 …
+Most of the A-Grade or B-Grade guest houses in Leh Ladakh and even some homestays are well versed with cleanliness, comfortable beds & western toilets (though sometimes shared).

 5. Wisely choose the Places to Eat

-Try and give yourself a chance to eat local tibetan home like cooked food at such local eating joints.
-It does not mean that you don’t eat at good restaurants, but all I am saying is make a mix of both to balance out the budget.
+Try and give yourself a chance to eat local Tibetan home-cooked food at such local eating joints.
+It does not mean that you don’t eat at good restaurants in Leh Ladakh, but all I am saying is make a mix of both to balance out the budget.

 Bonus Tips 🙂

 6. Pay for Individual Meals on your Ladakh budget trip

-Well, though in a group of friends sometimes it looks odd in a country sepcially ours, but it is quite common to pay on table individually and I feel nothing wrong at all in it.
-Things get a bit messy if you are not used to and people in the group are not pro-active but if done properly, it does help in saving money.
+Well, though in a group of friends sometimes it looks odd in a country especially ours but it is quite common to pay on the table individually, and I feel nothing wrong at all in it.
+Things get a bit messy if you are not used to it, and people in the group are not proactive, but if done properly, it does help in saving money.

 7. Air Travel?
 Plan in Advance

-However, for Leh sometimes it works too much well because in season time the one sided tickets can go even like 10K and if booked in advance same can cost you about 5K types.
-Same is true for Srinagar flights as well with cost saving of almost 33% of tickets cost nearing to Travel dates.
+However, for Leh sometimes it works too well because in season time the single tickets can go even like 10K and if booked in advance the same Ladakh flight tickets can cost you about 5K types.
+The same is true for Srinagar flights as well with a cost saving of almost 33% of ticket cost nearing travel dates.

-You are alone and private taxis are very costly in Leh but you will be able to find the shared taxi without much fuss at all.
-There are lots of flyers which people put at cafes, dine-ins, restaurants, travel agent desks/shops/whiteboards wanting to share the taxis for different trips within Ladakh.
+Well, private taxis are very costly in Leh, but you will be able to find the shared taxi without much fuss at all.
+There are lots of flyers that people put at cafes, dine-ins, restaurants, travel agent desks/shops/whiteboards wanting to share the taxis for different trips within Ladakh.

 Online Travel Partners for Ladakh Trip?